-The Audit Committee considered the selection of auditors from PricewaterhouseCoopers ABAS Ltd. (PwC) based on BPP's evaluation criteria, including their independence, guality, and standard of operation, and auditors' gualifications in line with the Stock Exchange of Thailand's regulations.
+The Audit Committee considered the selection of auditors from PricewaterhouseCoopers ABAS Ltd. (PwC) based on BPP's evaluation criteria, including their independence, quality, and standard of operation, and auditors' qualifications in line with the Stock Exchange of Thailand's regulations.
 The Audit Committee proposed the following individuals as auditors for the annual accounting period for the year ended 31 December 2023:

-1. Ms. Amornrat Permpoonwattanasuk, CPA, Licens
+Ms. Amornrat Permpoonwattanasuk, CPA, License No. 4599; and/or

-The person
+The person signing the Company's financial statements, and/or

-2. Ms. Rodjanart Banyatananusard, CPA, Licens
+2. Ms. Rodjanart Banyatananusard, CPA, License No. 8435;

-3. Mr. Pongthavee Ratanakoses, CPA, Licens
+Mr. Pongthavee Ratanakoses, CPA, License No. 7795; and/or

-1 Mr. Boopruppa Lardwiseswit

-CPA License No. 6552 4.
-Mr. Boonrueng Lerdwiseswit,
+4. Mr. Boonrueng Lerdwiseswit, CPA License No. 6552